-There was a puzzle: micro level studies (i.e. watching individual people) tended to find nice big reductions in COVID transmission from masks, like 50%.
+A puzzle: micro level studies (i.e. watching individual people) tended to find nice big reductions in COVID transmission from masks, like 50%.
 But society-level studies found random results in [-2%, 40%].
-Turns out that the proxy people were using in the latter was pretty weak.
-So we get a much much better proxy, using Facebook's reach to get 20 million data points on where and when people were actually wearing masks.
+Turns out that the proxy people were using was pretty weak.
+So we got a much much better proxy, using Facebook's reach to get 20 million data points on where and when people were actually wearing masks.

 We did a complicated regression model on 56 countries (not including treating the US states as countries), and checked it in 22 ways to make sure that our result wasn't just cherrypicking or a pure correlation.
 We find that masks can be confidently linked to a 6% - 43% reduction in transmission, where we can't really what the effect of mandates was.
 (For comparison, the difference between summer and winter is 42%, or the effect of all government interventions in the first-wave was about 80%.)